Usage

 LLDP.
 When enabling outgoing filtering, lldpd will also try to select

-one protocol and only speaks this protocol.
+one protocol and only speak this protocol.
 The filtering is done per

 port.
 Each port may select a different protocol.